lancelet/techdraw/README.md

 ![GitHub CI](https://github.com/lancelet/techdraw/actions/workflows/elm.yml/badge.svg)

-This package interoperates with the `svg` package in Elm.
+This package is built on top of the `typed-svg` package in Elm.
 It provides its own affine transformation stack which tracks local-to-world and world-to-local coordinate transformations.
 This allows: